MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 You can manage Azure Database for MySQL - Flexible Server configuration using server parameters.
 The server parameters are configured with the default and recommended value when you create the server.

-Show server parameter details
-To show details about a particular parameter for a server, run the [az mysql flexible-server parameter show](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter) command.
+To show details about a particular parameter for a server, run the [az mysql flexible-server parameter show](/cli/azure/mysql/flexible-server/parameter) command.

 ### Disable Azure Database for MySQL - Flexible Server SSL connection parameter for WordPress integration

-You can also modify the value of certain server parameters, which updates the underlying configuration values for the MySQL server engine.
-To update the server parameter, use the [az mysql flexible-server parameter set](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter#az-mysql-flexible-server-parameter-set) command.
+You can also modify the value of certain server parameters to update the underlying configuration values for the MySQL server engine.
+To update the server parameter, use the [az mysql flexible-server parameter set](/cli/azure/mysql/flexible-server/parameter#az-mysql-flexible-server-parameter-set) command.

 ```bash
 az mysql flexible-server parameter set \